psharma04/academic-kickstart/content/courses/physics-hsc/_index.md

 # Page title
 title: Physics - HSC

-tags: [Year 12, Science, Physics]
+tags: [Year 12, Science, Physics, Index]

-summary: Notes for HSC Physics.
+summary: "Modules 5-8 for HSC Physics."

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
 linktitle: "HSC Physics"

-# Page summary for search engines.
-summary: Blah, blah, blah...

 # Date page published
 date: 2020-12-02